University of Virginia Center for Politics: National Constitutional Convention

 On October 17, 2007, the CfP hosted a National Constitutional Convention in Washington, D.C.
 The convention featured panel discussions on the U.S. Constitution, moderated by Bob Schieffer of CBS Face the Nation.
 The keynote speaker of the convention was Supreme Court Justice Samuel Alito, and it also featured remarks by former vice presidential nominee Geraldine Ferraro and former senator Bob Dole.

-In conjunction with the convention and the publication of Larry J. Sabato's A More Perfect Constitution, the CfP produced a documentary, "Questioning the Constitution".
-The film features interviews with Professor Larry J. Sabato, former Senate Majority Leader Robert J. Dole, NAACP Chairman Julian Bond, Republican National Committee Chairman Michael Steele and ACLU President Nadine Strossen.Questioning the Constitution won an Award of Excellence from the International Academy of Visual Arts.
+In conjunction with the convention and the publication of Larry J. Sabato's A More Perfect Constitution, the CfP produced a documentary, Questioning the Constitution.
+The film features interviews with Professor Larry J. Sabato, former Senate Majority Leader Robert J. Dole, NAACP Chairman Julian Bond, Republican National Committee Chairman Michael Steele and ACLU President Nadine Strossen.
+Questioning the Constitution won an Award of Excellence from the International Academy of Visual Arts.

 Publications

 The CfP has been involved in a number of publications, from full-length books to academic reports.
 CfP Director Larry J. Sabato has written over a dozen books, most notably Feeding Frenzy, Year of Obama, and A More Perfect Constitution.
 The Dynamic Dominion and Virginia in the Vanguard by Frank Atkinson were published in partnership with the CfP.
 The CfP has also published the Political Challenges Series on a wide array of topical issues.
 Volumes in this series include Health Care Half Truths by Dr. Arthur Garson Jr. and Carolyn Engelhard, Freedom is Not Enough: Black Voters, Black Candidates, and American Presidential Politics by Ronald Walters, and Attack the Messenger by Craig Crawford.

-The CfP also publishes reports, such as "Virginia Votes" which is a compendium of election results for the state of Virginia.
-In 2004, it published a report on civic education, "Politics: The Missing Link of Responsible Civic Education," which seeks to explain the reason for a decline of civic engagement among young people and also provide solutions to the problem.
+The CfP also publishes reports, such as "Virginia Votes", a compendium of election results for the state of Virginia.
+In 2004, it published a report on civic education, "Politics: The Missing Link of Responsible Civic Education," which sought to explain the reason for a decline of civic engagement among young people and also provide solutions to the problem.